kiboschool/course-c4s-writing/src/communicating-for-success/midterm-project-product-requirements-document.md

 - Your final press release

-**Submit your assignment on Gradescope and then upload a copy to the Week 6 submission area on the Woolf platform.**
+**Submit your assignment on Gradescope and then upload a copy to the Midterm Project submission area on the Woolf platform.**

 ---